ARCTraining/swd3_sw_dev/09-testing_writing_unit_tests.md

 - Avoid reinventing the wheel - frameworks such as pytest provide lots of convenient features (some of which we'll see shortly)
-- Standardisation leads to better tooling, easier onboarding etc
+- Standardisation leads to better practice in your group and makes it much easier to *onboard* new colleagues.

 Projects that use pytest: